What we're about

 Meet others interested in all aspects of Amazon Web Services (AWS).
 Gather to discuss Development, Standards, Networks, Marketing, Promotion and Business opportunities using AWS.
-Open to anyone interested in learning more about Amazon Web Services!
+Our group is more technical, so we look for relevant topic matter, and stay away from sales presentations.
+This Meetup is open to anyone interested in learning more about Amazon Web Services!

 And now for some details...

 We've switched to zoom based meeting like everyone else.
 We've been meeting alternate Thursdays since March 2020, with meetings starting at 5:30.
 Our Twitter handle is Awsugboston.

 Upcoming Scheduled Meetups: In general, we meet alternate Thursdays, from 5:30-7pm, with 5:30-5:50pm for socializing, and 6-7pm for presentations.
 Sometimes we do a single long presentation, other times we have several shorter (30-40 minute) presentations.

 Attendance: We usually have an attendance of approx. 30-60+ depending on location and topic - and we normally hold these Meetups in the Boston area - however, we are branching out to other areas/facilities.
 Our attendees are generally in the middle ground between novice and expert, with many in the dev/ops space.
 If an RSVP list is desired, this can be provided to the host sponsor, however, it ONLY includes the member's Meetup profile name (may not be their real name) and profile link - it does Not contain direct email contact info.